Contexter/FountainAI/Step-by-Step, Aspect-by-Aspect Comparison of FountainAI Setup Guide and FountainAI Secrets Manager.md

 1. **Integrate Setup Verification**:
    - Extend the Secrets Manager to include a verification step that checks the configurations created by the setup script.
-   - This can be done by adding endpoints to the Secrets Manager to validate the presence and correctness of GitHub secrets and workflow files.
+   - This can be done by adding endpoints to the Secrets Manager to validate the presence and correctness of GitHub secrets, workflow files, and VPS requirements.

 **Example Verification Endpoint**: